alexandre-lelain/nocode-nobug/src/pages/things-to-know-styled-components/index.md

 <button className="sc-some-hash some-other-hash"></button>
 ```

-Perhaps you also wonder how to take leverage of styled-components to style your ReactComponent?
+Perhaps you also wonder how to leverage styled-components to style your ReactComponent?
 Or maybe how to make your ReactComponent selectable from a parent component to apply styles on it like this:

 ```jsx
 import MyCompo from './MyCompo'